DOI-USGS/ale/docs/source/tutorials/quick_start.rst

 ALE Quick Start
 ===============

-This document provides a set of steps to get setup for generating an Image Support Data (ISD) for an image.
+This document provides a set of steps to get setup for generating Image Support Data (ISD) for an image.

 Installation